ArmerJacob/ArmerJacob.github.io/index.md

 layout: default
 ---

 Hello!
-My name is Jacob (Jake) and i am a student at the University of Hull studying Computer Science.
+My name is Jacob (Jake) and I am a student at the University of Hull studying Computer Science.
-Over the time i have spent with the University of Hull i have worked on several projects both for the University and also as personal projects.
+Over the time I have spent with the University of Hull I have worked on several projects both for the University and also as personal projects.

 3D Lighting: